JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-concurrency-overview.md

 }
 ```

-If there's only one thread, you won’t have concurrency issues.
+If there's only one thread, you won't have concurrency issues.
 Technically this is referred
 to as _thread confinement_, which means that you cannot change the UI from a background thread.
 Kotlin/Native's state rules
 formalize that concept for all threads.